alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](/img/53.png)

+**Practical Example**

+Imagine you have a reviews table (src_reviews) with millions of records, and only a few new reviews are added each day.
+With an incremental strategy, you process only those new reviews, which is much faster than reprocessing all millions of records each time.

-We have a bunch of reviews here, so let's execute a command to add new reviews.
+Let's execute a command to add new reviews.

 ```SQL
 INSERT INTO AIRBNB.RAW.RAW_REVIEWS VALUES (3176, CURRENT_TIMESTAMP(),